 The Day the Cherry Blossoms Peaked: A Washington D.C.
 Story

-The National Park Service predicts the peak bloom of 's cherry blossoms every year — the moment when 70% of the Yoshino trees around the Tidal Basin reach full flower.
+The National Park Service predicts the peak bloom of Washington D.C.'s cherry blossoms every year — the moment when 70% of the Yoshino trees around the Tidal Basin reach full flower.
 They've been doing this since 1912, when Japan gifted 3,700 trees to the United States, and the prediction has become a national event that birders, photographers, and romantics track with the intensity of a stock market ticker.

 Peak bloom lasts 10-14 days.
 But the perfect day — the one where every tree is at maximum explosion and the petals haven't started dropping — lasts maybe 48 hours.